Current ArrangementsMeasures of the university for protection against the coronavirus

 Arrangements For Lectures/Classes And Events

-It is possible to abstain from observing the minimum distance at university events if this is necessary for service operations or for conducting the event, as long as a mask is worn the whole time.
-Nevertheless, in general, keeping a distance will continue to be an essential measure to prevent the spread of the coronavirus for all rooms and areas used to move around, such as corridors and stairs.
+As a general rule, keeping a distance is recommended inside buildings.
+It is possible though to abstain from observing the minimum distance at university events if this is necessary for service operations or for conducting the event, as long as a mask is worn the whole time.
+Separate arrangements have applied to degree-related events since 3 April 2022.

-*Update* The occupational safety department is likewise available to supervisors and employees as their first point of contact if they have queries about using FFP2 masks and updating their risk assessments in this respect.
+The occupational safety department is likewise available to supervisors and employees as their first point of contact if they have queries about using surgical masks or FFP2 masks and updating their risk assessments in this respect.
 It is generally recommended to limit the time spent wearing these masks to what is absolutely necessary and to take advantage of possible breaks to remove them.

 Further General Arrangements